FEADME: Fast Elliptical Accretion Disk Modeling Engine: Results

 \subsection{Disk Parameters Across AGN Sample}

-Across the full AGN sample, the elliptical disk fits reveal a population of broad-line emitters with broadly similar global geometries but substantial diversity in detailed structure.
+Across the AGN sample, the elliptical disk fits favor moderately inclined, outer-disk Balmer-emitting regions with frequent eccentric structure and a wide range of emissivity slopes and local broadening values.
 Representative examples of these fits, illustrating the decomposition into disk and non-disk components, are shown in Figure~\ref{fig:agn-fits}.
-The combined parameter distributions for all AGN, summarized in the final row of Table~\ref{tab:cluster_params_compact} and shown as grey violins in Figure~\ref{fig:violin-parameter-compare}, are characteristic of the classical disk-emitter population identified in previous work \citep[e.g.][]{eracleous1995,strateva2003,ward2024}.
-The typical disk is moderately to highly inclined, with a median inclination of $i = \qty{61.1(8.1:20.3)}{deg}$, with errorbars in this section representing the 68th percentile ranges in the fitted parameter distributions, consistent with the expectation that strong double-peaked profiles preferentially arise in systems that are not viewed face-on.
-The inner and outer radii cluster around $\xi_1 = \qty{2225(2326:1475)}{R_g}$ and $\xi_2 = \qty{11882(14938:7138)}{R_g}$, respectively, with long tails toward larger radii.
-These scales are consistent with a Balmer-emitting layer in the outer disk rather than emission from near the innermost stable circular orbit.
+The combined parameter distributions for all disk-bearing AGN, summarized in the final row of Table~\ref{tab:cluster_params_compact} and shown as grey violins in Figure~\ref{fig:violin-parameter-compare}, are characteristic of the classical disk-emitter population identified in previous work \citep[e.g.][]{eracleous1995,strateva2003,ward2024}.
+The typical disk is moderately inclined, with a median inclination of $i = \qty{56.3(35.9:10.5)}{deg}$, with errorbars in this section representing the 68th percentile ranges in the fitted parameter distributions.
+The inner and outer radii cluster around $\xi_1 = \qty{821(609:1156)}{R_g}$ and $\xi_2 = \qty{6047(4162:9190)}{R_g}$, respectively, with long tails toward larger radii.
+These scales are consistent with a Balmer-emitting layer in the outer disk, far from the innermost stable circular orbit.

 The orbits within these disks are typically non-circular.
-The median eccentricity of the global AGN sample is $e = \num{0.64(0.28:0.38)}$, indicating that a large fraction of sources require appreciable ellipticity to account for their asymmetric shoulders and unequal peak heights.
+The median eccentricity of the global AGN sample is $e = \num{0.56(0.24:0.26)}$, indicating that a large fraction of sources require appreciable ellipticity to account for their asymmetric shoulders and unequal peak heights.
 These large ellipticities are consistent with other work that has used large-scale asymmetric features such as spiral arms or precessing disks to explain the double peaked structure in systems such as Arp~102B and 3C~390.3 \citep[e.g.][]{storchi-bergmann2003b,schimoia2012,schimoia2017}, and suggests that similar kinematic configurations are common across the broader DPE population.
-The apocenter orientation angle, $\phi_0$, spans nearly the full \qtyrange{0}{360}{deg} range, with a median of $\phi_0 = \qty{220.1(79.1:157.1)}{deg}$, consistent with an effectively random distribution of elliptical major axes in the disk plane and no preferred apsidal alignment across the sample.
+The apocenter orientation angle, $\phi_0$, spans nearly the full \qtyrange{0}{360}{deg} range, with a median of $\phi_0 = \qty{227.4(183.4:121.2)}{deg}$, consistent with no preferred apsidal alignment across the sample.